mattjw/exploring_tech_meetups/README.md

+An exploratory analysis of technology communities across the UK using data from [Meetup.com](http://www.meetup.com/).

+Data is crawled from the Meetup API.
+See below for a description of the data collection process.

+The results of the analysis can be found in the report in the `presentation` directory.
+Data analysis was carried out in the IPython Notebook `analysis/meetup_analysis.ipynb`.

-## Data Colleciton
+## Data Collection

 Data collection scripts are located in `crawl`.

 ### Pipeline

-The configuration file, `config.json`, should be structured as follows:
+The configuration file `config.json` should be structured as follows:

 ```
 {